shoestringlab/gadget-ui/README.md

 JavaScript UI and data binding library

+v 8.1.0

+This release adds oiptions for the FileUploader component to display an image rather than a dropzone or file input.

 v 7.1.0

 This release adds custom binding events for the display widgets.
 It also adds open and close methods for the Modal display.